druidalabs/frome.fm/_posts/2019-03-26-julian-visit-silk-mill.md

 ---

-This is just a sample to show Julian
+This is just a sample to show Julian.

-Something else
+Julian has managed to edit this post all by himself.